webplatform/docs/css/functions/drop-shadow/index.md

 {{Summary_Section|Applies a shadow to an element's pixels, for use by the [[css/properties/filter|'''filter''']] property.
-Accepts up to 3 distance measurements, representing ''x''/''y'' offset and blur radius, along with a color value.}}
+Accepts up to 3 distance measurements, representing ''x''/''y'' offset and blur radius, along with a color value.
+}}
 {{CSS_Function
 |Content=This CSS property value is reflected in the following images: